This post may contain affiliate links. Read the affiliate disclosure here.

 A healthier little debbie oatmeal creme pies recipe

 If you’re anything like me, you probably grew up eating one too many Little Debbie desserts.
 (Do Cosmic Brownies, Nutty Buddy, Swiss Rolls, or Zebra Cakes ring a bell?)
-Oatmeal Creme Pies were the original treat that started it all.
-They are incredibly popular, and that’s to no one’s surprise.
-It’s an irresistible dessert containing two oatmeal cookies filled with sweet cream frosting.
-And today we are recreating them!
+Oatmeal Creme Pies were the original Little Debbie snack that started it all.
+They’ve been a childhood favorite all across America since 1960!

 These homemade oatmeal cream pies are:

-- Packed with warm cinnamon, nutmeg, and molasses
+- Flavored with a hint of cinnamon, nutmeg, and molasses

 How to make vegan oatmeal cream pies